The Invader (1935 film)

 The Invader is a 1935 British comedy film directed by Adrian Brunel and starring Buster Keaton, Lupita Tovar, and Lyn Harding.
-The film follows the same plot as its remake Pest from the West (1939), with a millionaire setting out to win a local girl in Mexico.
+The film was later remade by Keaton as a short subject, Pest from the West (1939), with a millionaire setting out to win a local girl in Mexico.

 Production

-Buster Keaton was recovering from severe bouts of alcoholism at the time, and despite the best efforts of director Adrian Brunel, Keaton did manage to sneak a few drinks during production.
-He was noticeably impaired in some scenes but delivered a professional performance.
+Despite the efforts of director Adrian Brunel, Keaton managed to sneak a few drinks during production, at a time when he was recovering from severe bouts of alcoholism.
+Buster Keaton was noticeably impaired in some scenes but delivered a professional performance.

-The Invader was produced as a quota quickie at Isleworth Studios by British & Continental, as part of a contract to supply films for MGM to meet its annual quota set by the British government.
-MGM released The Invader in England to comply with the quota, but declined to release it in the United States (Keaton had left MGM's employ under a cloud in 1933, and MGM was no longer promoting him as one of its players).
+Produced at Isleworth Studios by British & Continental, The Invader was released by Metro-Goldwyn-Mayer in England to meet the annual quota set by the British government—but the studio declined to do the same in the U.S. After leaving his job at the studio under a cloud in 1933, Keaton was no longer promoted by MGM as one of its players.

-Instead, the American rights were secured by J. H. Hoffberg, a New York-based importer of European motion pictures.
-Hoffberg acquired the film in October 1935.
+Instead, the American rights were secured by J. H. Hoffberg, a New York-based importer of European films who acquired the film in October 1935.
 This was the most important feature Hoffberg had handled, with a major star name to exploit, and the usually economical Hoffberg produced elaborate, full-color posters and accessories to promote the film, which he retitled An Old Spanish Custom.

+Hoffberg wanted to replace the stately Latin overture of the British release with more upbeat swing music, but the closest he could manage was a commercial phonograph record of a current pop song, "It's an Old Southern Custom", performed by Victor Young and his orchestra.
+Current video versions of An Old Spanish Custom restore the Latin theme from the original British release.

 Release and reception

-Buster Keaton was then making short comedies for Educational Pictures, but had not been seen in feature films since 1934.
+Buster Keaton was then making short comedies for Educational Pictures, but had not been seen in American feature films for two years.
 Hoffberg offered An Old Spanish Custom at much lower rates than Keaton's MGM features had commanded, which attracted attention from independent distributors in America.
 They in turn offered the film to neighborhood theaters in their regional territories, assuring national exposure.
 An Old Spanish Custom was playing as a second feature in major theaters, beginning in December 1935.

 Trade reviewers called it typical for Keaton.
 "This will do in undiscriminating nabes (neighborhood theaters) as feature support," reported The Exhibitor, "Comedy lies in Keaton's attempts to acclimate self to Old Spain—dancing, serenading, dueling—in simple awkward style.
 Film Daily noted: "Despite poor performances by the principal players, with the exception of Buster Keaton, and a creaky story, this British production provides some laughs and is okay for the pop houses.
 Photography okay.
 Direction so-so."